infracamp/kickstart-ckit/README.md

 and preinstalled `kicker` command.
 Just  `COPY --from=ckit /kickstart /kickstart` will extend your base container image with full kickstart-flavor functionality.

+CKit offers a standarized entrypoint and the [kick](https://gighub.com/infracamp/kicker) command executor to easy configure and start services inside the container.

 ## TL;DR: Building containers

 ```dockerfile